hmajid2301/talks/an-intro-to-pocketbase/slides.md

 # What is a Backend as a Service (BaaS)?

-Handle the basic repetitive tasks:
+Handle the basic repetitive tasks

+notes:

 - Authentication
 - Database Management